shiftypanda/python_data_science_course_san_diago_2019/week_5_data_visualisation/week_5_notes.md

 ## folium example
 https://youtu.be/mOU59G29V7o

+when importing and installing on conda use conda install -c folium conda-forge

+chloropleth maps binds panda data frame and json geometreis key_on what to link features to

+note funciotn now depcreated shoudl use class instead

 ## Visualization Libraries
 Bookmark this page
 The following list provides a few plotting libraries for you to get started based on their use case(s).
 This list is focused on providing a few solid options for each case rather than overwhelming you with the variety of options available.